Loon Watch

 The Canadian Lakes Loon Survey began in Ontario in 1981.
 The intent is to track trends in loon populations and learn more about human impact on those populations.
 Over 1000 volunteers across Canada contribute to the survey database by filing reports once a month over the summer indicating the number of loons on the lake, the number of breeding pairs, the number of successful hatchings and the number of surviving young.
 Since 2009, volunteers are conducting the survey on Bridge Lake.

-In 2022 the lake produced 8 loon chicks of which 6 survived; this is down from last year's record-breaking number of 11.
-The maximum number of observed adults was slightly lower than last year's, but the number of mated pairs was up by 2.
-Of the three man-made loon platforms on the lake, the one in Centennial Bay was successfully used again and it produced one chick this time.
+In 2023 the lake produced 8 loon chicks of which 7 survived.
+The maximum number of observed adults was higher than last year’s, but as it includes a traveling group of 6, the population probably stayed more or less the same.
+The observed number of mated pairs was down by 4.
+Of the three man-made loon platforms on the lake, the one in Centennial Bay was successfully used again and it produced 2 chicks this year.